-Confirm that in the appendix 8 of the accounts there is a reconciliation of the total amount of eligible expenditure entered in the draft accounts to the total amount in the accounting systems of the CA and the expenditure (and the corresponding public contribution) included in the payment applications submitted to the Commission for the relevant accounting year;
+Confirm that in the appendix 8 of the accounts the CA has provided a reconciliation of the total amount of eligible expenditure entered in the draft accounts to the total amount in the accounting systems of the CA and the expenditure (and the corresponding public contribution) included in the payment applications submitted to the Commission for the relevant accounting year;

-If there are any differences between the expenditure declared in the final interim payment application and draft accounts due to adjustments made by the CA, the AA assesses the adequacy of the explanations provided by performing suitable audit procedures: these should be designed to obtain sufficient appropriate audit evidence that events resulting in adjustments have been identified and examined before submission of the audit opinion and the annual control report referred to in points (a) and (b) of the first subparagraph of Article 127(5) of the CPR.
+If there are any differences between the expenditure declared in the final interim payment application and draft accounts due to deductions made by the CA, the AA assesses the adequacy of the explanations provided by performing suitable audit procedures: these should be designed to obtain sufficient appropriate audit evidence that events resulting in deductions have been identified and examined before submission of the audit opinion and the annual control report referred to in points (a) and (b) of the first subparagraph of Article 127(5) CPR.

-Check that the results of any audit or control activity as defined under section 2 above are adequately reflected in the accounts, including the expenditure under an ongoing assessment of legality and regularity in application of Article 137(2) of CPR.
-This verification of the effective correction of irregularities detected by the audit work will be particularly useful for the calculation of the residual error rate in the accounts, to be provided in the annual control report.
+Check that the results of any audit or control activity as defined under section 2 above are adequately reflected in the accounts, including the expenditure under an ongoing assessment of legality and regularity in application of Article 137(2) CPR.
+This verification of the effective correction of irregularities detected by the audit work (by withdrawal or recovery from an application for interim payment during the accounting year or deduction in the accounts) will be particularly useful for the calculation of the residual error rate, to be provided in the annual control report.

 The results of the audit work performed by the AA on the draft accounts, once disclosed to the CA, will allow the former to further adjust its accounts if necessary, before certification to the Commission.
-It is recommended that this also includes non-material corrections identified by the AA during its audits, in order to subsequently ensure a swift process for the acceptance of the accounts by the Commission.
+It is recommended that this also includes non-material adjustments identified by the AA during its audits, in order to subsequently ensure a swift process for the acceptance of the accounts by the Commission.

 For the purposes of its audit opinion on the accounts, the AA will take into account the materiality level of 2% of the amounts entered in the draft accounts before adjustments are made.
 If the AA agrees with the adjustments made to the draft accounts by the CA, the audit opinion on the accounts can be unqualified meaning that the AA has reasonable assurance that the accounts give a true and fair view.
+Where incorrect or incomplete elements have been detected in the accounts but they are considered immaterial by the AA, the information on those elements should be disclosed in the ACR and in the audit opinion as an emphasis of matter.

-It is recommended that the AA properly document all phases of the audit of accounts in order to ensure that an adequate audit trail is maintained, taking into account the provisions on availability of documents set out in Article 140 of the CPR.
+It is recommended that the AA properly document all phases of the audit of accounts in order to ensure that an adequate audit trail is maintained, taking into account the provisions on availability of documents set out in Article 140 CPR.

-There is no formal deadline set in the CPR for the CA to provide the (draft) accounts to the audit authority.
+There is no formal deadline set in the CPR for the CA to provide the (draft) accounts to the AA.
 However, it is recommended that the national authorities set, from the beginning of the programming period, internal deadlines for the transmission of the draft accounts to the AA.
 The AA should have sufficient time for its review to enable it to issue a soundly-based audit opinion by 15 February of year N+1.